stefanwuthrich/blog.altafino.com/content/blog/2019-01-15-the-butler.md

   - News
 draft: false
 ---
-Altafino - Means in esperanto "High-End".
-I choosed this name for my company to bring over my vision of delivering high-end [software solutions](https://www.altafino.com).
+Altafino means "High-End" in Esperanto.
+I chose this name for my company to bring over my vision of delivering high-end [software solutions](https://www.altafino.com).

 What never really followed this vision, was company's own website (first under altafino.co.uk, now www.altafino.com).
-So finally I invested in working with an expert for doing clean and nice web-sites, [Alina Sava](https://sava.io) — digital designer, developer & product maker based in Berlin.
+So finally I invested in a professional website, which was done by [Alina Sava](https://sava.io) &mdash; a digital designer, developer & product maker based in Berlin.

-She did completly new design, starting with a new logo, defined new simpler structure of content and navigation and implemented the full site.
+She completely redesigned everything, starting with a new logo, restructured content and navigation and implemented the full site.

-I'm very happy with the new page, which now is inline with the meaning of _altafino_ - _high end_.
+I'm very happy with the new design, which now is inline with the meaning of altafino.